oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 * `X-Requested-By` header value

 The following shell script is an example of how to issue a scaling request, with the necessary HTTP request header values, using `curl`.
-This example assumes the operator and domain resource are configured with the following properties in Kubernetes:
+This example assumes the operator and Domain YAML file are configured with the following fields in Kubernetes:

 * Operator properties:
   * externalRestEnabled: `true`
   * externalRestHttpsPort: `31001`
   * operator's namespace: `weblogic-operator`
   * operator's hostname is the same as the host shell script is executed on.
-* Domain resource properties:
+* Domain fields:
   * WebLogic cluster name: `DockerCluster`
   * Domain UID: `domain1`